 Prague is made up of four towns: Hradcany and Mala Strana on the left bank of the river and Stare Mesto and Nove Mesto on the right bank.
 They had their own defence systems.
 The access to the bridge from Stare Mesto was protected by an imposing tower (Mostecka Vez) decorated with statues of kings and saints of Bohemia.
 The access from Mala Strana was protected by two towers: the larger one was added in 1464 and it is almost a twin of Mostecka Vez.

 sv.
 Salvator (left) and sv.
-Frantisek u krizovniku (right)
+Frantisek z Assisi (right)

 At the beginning of the XVIIIth century the Jesuits started the erection of a very large church (sv.
 Mikulas) in Mala Strana.
 This church was clearly visible from the church (sv.
 Salvator) they had on the other side of the river.
 At this point the Jesuits thought of giving a new meaning to the bridge by promoting its decoration with statues of saints, having very much in mind Ponte degli Angeli.
-In 1732-37 another large church was dedicated to sv.
-Mikulas (Nicholas) in Stare Mesto.
+In 1732-1737 another large church was dedicated to sv.
+Mikulas in Stare Mesto.
 The two churches are the finest example of Baroque in Prague and were mainly designed by Cristoph Dientzenhofer and his son Kilian Ignaz.
-Sv.
-Mikulas in Stare Mesto clearly shows the influence of Borromini's S. Agnese in Agone.
+You may wish to see XVIIth and XVIIIth century churches in Vienna.

-The Jesuits decorated in a very similar way with 13 statues of saints the alley in front of their monastery in Kutna Hora, an important mining town 40 miles from Prague.
-The alley leads from the parish church to the late (and neo-) gothic church of St. Barbara, built by the miners' guild.
+The Jesuits decorated in a very similar way with 13 statues of saints the avenue in front of their monastery in Kutna Hora, an important mining town 40 miles from Prague.
+The avenue leads from the parish church to the church of St. Barbara, which belonged to the miners' guild.

 Move on to part two: The Saints.